-The first article of the new rubric @home is dedicated to those who celebrate today, and these are all people related to theater.
+The first article of the new rubric @home is dedicated to those who celebrate today, and these are all people related to theatre.

-Happy World Theater Day, dear actors, directors, playwrights, scenographers, composers of theatrical music, luminaries, staff, props, stage workers, theater fans, everyone for whom the word theater means a lot!
+Happy World Theatre Day, dear actors, directors, playwrights, scenographers, composers of theatrical music, luminaries, staff, props, stage workers, theatre fans, everyone for whom the word theatre means a lot!
 Thank you all, people from the guild, that you are next to us in these difficult days!
 We are looking forward to coming back to you in the halls!

 Today we will all celebrate, albeit online.

-For this special occasion, the World Theater Day, I scraped the internet for all Bulgarian theaters and some foreign, which broadcast their performances on the web.
+For this special occasion, the World Theatre Day, I scraped the internet for all Bulgarian theatres and some foreign, which broadcast their performances on the web.